-Through collaboration with Project Adventure, Inc. our staff at Lasting Adventures, Inc. has been trained in the Adventure Based Programming and Adventure Based Counseling concepts that Project Adventure has founded.
-The following information is at the core of both of our programs and evident in much of the work we do with groups in Yosemite.
+Through collaboration with Project Adventure, Inc. our staff at Lasting Adventures, Inc. has been trained in the Adventure Based Programming and Adventure Based Counseling concepts founded by Project Adventure.
+The following information is core to both programs and evident in much of the work we do with groups in Yosemite and Olympic National Parks.
 For more information on Project Adventure, Inc. please visit their website by clicking the link below.

 What is Adventure Based Programming?